salama/object-machine/design/compile.md

 At the moment we have to say that *theortically* one could optimze the dynamic code much more.
 One could *imagine* that if the same amount of time and expertise were spent on that, it would result in much improved performance.

 Especially if the implementation language would be the target language and we wouldn't have the mismatch, all optimisations would just be more target language code.
 The emergence of llvm proves this as a valid direction.
 By using an object oriented language (llvm is written in c++), it made the task more aunderstandable.
-Alos gcc had grown over the years and decades and the internal languages used to ease the tasks that c makes hard were difficult to understand.
+Also gcc had grown over the years and decades and the internal languages used to ease the tasks that c makes hard were difficult to understand.

 We hope to prove this theory, that a same language implementation will result in speed improvements.